Stargazaar/python-ml-docker/README.md

 http://localhost:30420 should work and show the app.

 # When need to redeploy after making changes:
+1. docker build and push:
-1. docker build -t qk8128/ml-docker:latest .
+a. docker build -t qk8128/ml-docker:latest .
-2. docker push qk8128/ml-docker:latest
+b. docker push qk8128/ml-docker:latest
+If github actions is enabled, it will do this automatically. upon merging to main branch. git checkout main git merge feature/docker-k8s git push origin main
-3. kubectl rollout restart deployment ml-docker-deployment
+2. kubectl rollout restart deployment ml-docker-deployment

 # For Github Actions CICD.
 1. Create .github/workflows/main.yml